Update on Applications

 The New Westminster Police Department now offers the ability for individuals to apply for a Police Information Check online through our website.
+The link below performs best using Google Chrome, Safari, or Firefox.

 If you are ready to apply click: APPLY ONLINE